 Robot systems operate through the integration of a wide range of different technologies.
 In addition to the characterisation of each of these technologies it is also important to characterise the overall performance of the system.
-This set of system abilities capture the important system level performance of robots.
-Abilities allow the sate of the art to be identified future targets to be set for robot systems.
+This set of system abilities capture the important system level performance characteristics of robots.
+Abilities allow the state of the art to be identified and future targets to be set for the functional performance of robot systems.